AnonymousRendezvous/CyberShield/README.md

 Enter your email under "Email: " parameter.
 (Don't worry, your email will not be stored)

 Enter your instagram username under the "Input your instagram username: " parameter.
-(Beta testing)
+(Beta testing, to use the API, uncomment the line of code in main.)

 ## Additional Information